keras-team/autokeras/README.md

 Official Website: [autokeras.com](https://autokeras.com)

-# Let's Chat!
-To make AutoKeras better, I would like to hear your thoughts.
-I am happy to answer any questions you have about our project.
-[Join our Slack](#community) and send me (Haifeng Jin) a message.
-I will schedule a meeting with you.

 ##
 AutoKeras: An AutoML system based on Keras.
 It is developed by <a href="http://faculty.cs.tamu.edu/xiahu/index.html" target="_blank" rel="nofollow">DATA Lab</a> at Texas A&M University.